mihnea-radulescu/imagenormalizer/README.md

 Image Normalizer is intended to support the storage of images produced by digital cameras in a consistent and disc space conserving manner.

-Image Normalizer targets .NET 8 on Windows, Linux and macOS.
+Image Normalizer targets .NET 8 on Linux, Windows and macOS.

 __Usage__: ImageNormalizer [--max-width-height] [--quality] [--help] [--version] input-directory output-directory